fortrabbit/blog/new-platform-beta.md

 ---
 created: 2025-11-30 11:23:27
 author: fl
-title: New platform public beta
+title: New platform public BETA
-naviTitle: New platform public beta
+naviTitle: New platform public BETA
 intro: A new hosting experience at your fingertips
-lead: Here is the public beta of new hosting platform.
+lead: Here is the public BETA of our new platform.
 wip: true
 tag:
   - changelog